 Questions relating to the treatment of archaeological and historic resources on state lands should be directed to:

-Deena S. Woodward

-Division of Historical Resources

-Bureau of Historic Preservation

-Compliance and Review Section

-R. A. Gray Building

-500 South Bronough Street

-Tallahassee, FL 32399-0250
+Compliance and Review Section Bureau of Historic Preservation Division of Historical Resources R. A. Gray Building 500 South Bronough Street Tallahassee, FL 32399-0250